QuantEcon/website/pages/textbook.md

 # Forthcoming Textbook

-A hardcopy text on Quantitative Economics is now in the works, hopefully to be completed before the end of 2020.
-The textbook is coauthored Thomas Sargent and John Stachurski and focuses on theory and algorithms rather than implementation details.
-The plan is for the book to be language agnostic, in the sense that algorithms are described in pseudo-code rather than any particular language.
+A hardcopy textbook on Quantitative Economics is currently under preparation.
+Our aim is to complete it before the end of 2020.
+The textbook is coauthored by Thomas Sargent and John Stachurski.
+Financial support from [Schmidt Futures](https://schmidtfutures.com/) is gratefully acknowledged.

-The theory of dynamic programming is treated in depth.
-Some continuous time stochastic dynamics will also be included.

-A preliminary version will be posted on this page in the next few weeks.
+The main features are

+* a focus on theory and algorithms rather than implementation details,
+* a language-agnostic presentation (algorithms are described in pseudo-code),
+* a modern, general, in-depth treatment of dynamic programming with economic applications,
+* a modern treatment of Markov process theory, and
+* coverage of both continuous and discrete time systems.

+A very preliminary table of contents is available [here]().

-Feedback and suggestions are appreciated.
-They can be directed to contact@quantecon.org.
+Feedback and suggestions are all greatly appreciated.
+Please direct them to contact@quantecon.org or the [Discourse forum](https://discourse.quantecon.org/).